 ●Seizure activity, which increases cerebral oxygen consumption and blood flow, should be aggressively controlled.
 Non-sedating anticonvulsants (eg, phenytoin) are preferred because they do not depress consciousness and thereby complicate neurologic assessment.
 (See "Perioperative care of the surgical patient with neurologic disease", section on 'Seizure disorders'.)

 ●Neuromuscular blocking agents should be avoided, if possible, because they can mask neurologic signs.
-(See "Use of neuromuscular blocking medications in critically ill patients".)
+(See "Clinical use of neuromuscular blocking agents in critically ill patients".)

 ●Both hypoglycemia and hyperglycemia may be harmful to the brain, and euglycemia should be meticulously maintained.
 (See "Glycemic control and intensive insulin therapy in critical illness".)